 - 1 cup cooked baby shrimp thawed from frozen

-- Whisk the eggs in a bowl with a tablespoon of water and a pinch of salt (or 1 tsp of soy sauce), until blended.
+- Whisk the eggs in a bowl with a tablespoon of water and 1/4 teaspoon salt, until blended.

 - Remove the egg to a cutting board, and chop into big pieces.

-- Add two tablespoons of oil to the same skillet, set over medium high heat, and add the carrots, peas, and scallions.
+- Add two tablespoons of butter to the same skillet, set over medium high heat, and add the carrots, peas, and scallions.

-- Add 1 tbsp of soy sauce, and cook for about 5 minutes, until the carrots soften slightly.
+- Add 1 tablespoon of soy sauce, and cook for about 5 minutes, until the carrots soften slightly.

-- Add the leftover rice, and toss around for 1 minute, trying to break up any clumps of rice.
+- Add the leftover rice, and toss around for 1 minute, breaking up any clumps with your spatula.

-- Add 2 tbsp of soy sauce and the remaining tablespoon of oil, frying and tossing the rice for 3-4 minutes.
+- Add 2 tablespoons of soy sauce and the remaining tablespoon of butter, frying and tossing the rice for 3-4 minutes.

 - Add the shrimp, egg, and remaining tablespoon of soy sauce, and toss for 2 more minutes, until the rice looks evenly brown.
 Enjoy!